ismaia/ziroba/README.md

 Ziroba Robot
 ============

-Ziroba is a low cost car robot built from cheap parts

-Our main goal is easy replication and modification
+Ziroba is a low cost mobile robot built from cheap parts The main goal is easy replication and modification

 Features:
 ---------